-Disposal of lubricants and fluids must meet local environmental regulations.
-This section contains a Maintenance Schedule and instructions for daily maintenance and inspection.
-The Maintenance Schedule has time intervals for inspection, lubrication, and maintenance for your lift truck.
-The service intervals are provided in both operating hours recorded on the lift truck hourmeter, and in calendar time.
+Disposal of batteries must meet local environmental regulations.

+This section contains a Maintenance Schedule and the instructions for maintenance and inspection.

+The Maintenance Schedule has time intervals for inspection, lubrication and maintenance for your lift truck.
+The service intervals are given in both operating hours recorded on the lift truck hourmeter, and in calendar time.
 Use the interval that occurs first.

-The recommendation for time intervals are for one SHIFT of operation per day.
-Time intervals must be decreased from the recommendations in the Maintenance Schedule for the following conditions:
+The recommendation for the time intervals are for one shift of operation per day.
+The time intervals must be decreased from the recommendations in the Maintenance Schedule for the following conditions: